Waco Divorce Lawyer

 Residency & Where to File for Divorce in Texas?

 One of the parties to the marriage must have been a resident of Texas for six months and a resident of the county in which the petition is filed for 90 days preceding the filing.
 Most of our divorces are handled in a McLennan County district courts.
 Our county has three civil and family courts that hear these cases.
 These courts typically require a mediation before trial.

 Legal Separation in Waco Texas

 Texas law does not provide for legal separation.
-When you file for a divorce, you can ask the court for orders that deal with things like use of property—e.g. who gets to live in the house—and temporary child custody and support.
-Texas is a community property state, and living apart does not make property you acquire separate property.
+When you file for a divorce, you can ask the court for orders that deal with things like using the property—e.g., who gets to live in the house—and temporary child custody and support.
+Texas is a community property state, and living apart does not make the property you acquire separate property.
 For example, your salary becomes your separate property when you are no longer officially married.

 Central Texas Divorce Lawyers

 The following lawyers at Dunnam & Dunnam can help with the divorce process:

 Brittany is a member of the McLennan County Bar Association, and McLennan County Young Lawyers Association.Read More